scpwiki/wikijump/framerail/src/assets/README.md

 This directory is not meant to hold any actual asset files.

-For docker containers, this will be the mounting point for the global `assets/` directory, and anything that was previously in this directory will be obscured.
+For Docker containers, this will be the mount point for the global `assets/` directory, and anything that was previously in this directory will be obscured.

 For local deployment, assets will be resolved from the global `assets/` directory directly.